Review and road test of the Audi Q7

 In replacing the Q7, Audi have gone somewhere few manufacturers dare to go.
 They've made the car quite radically smaller.
 More than a foot has been lopped off the length of the Q7 and it's also a bit narrower and lower to boot.
 That seems a bit of a strange action in a sector where sheer presence counts for a great deal, but in doing so, Audi has also subjected the Q7 to the most radical weight loss plan we've seen in a production car.

 Ever wondered why there was no S or RS version of the first generation Q7?
 Because it would have been like trying to turbocharge a continental plate.
 The thing was so big and lumbering that encouraging drivers to make it go faster would have been a recipe for disaster.
 The latest car doesn't go down that road either, but with all that weight excised from the chassis, it's a far nimbler thing.
 That tells in Audi's engine selection too.
-Most customers choose one of the efficient turbocharged 3.0-litre TDI units, these developing either 218 or 272PS.
-The alternative is an etron plug-in hybrid version that mates an electric motor with a petrol TFSI V6.
-Or a flagship SQ7 model that uses a 4.0-litre V8 TDI diesel.
+Most customers choose one of the efficient turbocharged 3.0-litre TDI units, these developing either 231PS in the 45 TDI or 286PS in the 50 TDI.
+The alternative is the flagship SQ7 model that uses a 4.0-litre V8 TDI diesel.

 The 3.0 TDI diesel's going to be the one getting the most play with UK buyers and it's a good 'un.
-Most choose the 272PS variant which has almost 600Nm of torque, which gives this Q7 enough about it to be able to mix it with the class best.
-In fact, 6.3 seconds to 62mph wouldn't be bad for a hot hatch.
+Most choose the base 231PS 45 TDI variant which has 500Nm of torque, which gives this Q7 enough about it to be able to mix it with the class best.
+In fact, 7.3 seconds to 62mph wouldn't be bad for a mildly hot hatch.
 The Q7 rides on a steel springs as standard, although buyers can opt for air suspension.
 Another interesting option is a rear wheel steer function.
 At lower speeds, it counter steers the rear wheels for better manoeuvrability, while at higher speeds it steers them by up to five degrees in the same direction as the fronts to improve handling agility.
 All very Porsche 911 Turbo.

 Design and Build

-If you didn't have the two cars parked side by side, you'd probably never guess that the latest Q7 is so much smaller.
-The styling theme is evolutionary, although the car seems to sit lower on its springs, almost like a beefed up Audi super-estate than a typical SUV, an impression compounded by the aggressively raked windscreen.
-The chassis on which the Q7 sits will also form the basis for forthcoming Porsche Cayenne and Volkswagen Touareg variants, with proposed Lamborghini and Bentley SUVs also using a version.
+The Q7's styling theme is evolutionary, although the car seems to sit low on its springs, almost like a beefed up Audi super-estate than a typical SUV, an impression compounded by the aggressively raked windscreen.
+The chassis on which the Q7 sits is also used by the current Porsche Cayenne and Volkswagen Touareg luxury SUVs, plus the Lamborghini Urus and the Bentley Bentayga.
 An increased reliance on aluminium has shed weight, with 100kg coming out of the suspension, 71kg out of the body and a massive 24kg from the doors alone.

-Despite being 370mm shorter, Audi has only reduced the wheelbase of this Q7 by 10mm, so the amount of room available for passengers is still vast.
+Despite being 370mm shorter, Audi has only reduced the wheelbase of this MK2 model Q7 by 10mm, so the amount of room available for passengers is still vast.
 In fact, Audi claims an extra 21mm of kneeroom in the second row.
-Even the third row gets more space, with 24mm more headroom and an additional 20mm of shoulder width.
-This third row of seats are now dubbed 'Group 3 child seats,' and are electrically operated, popping up from the boot floor at the flick of a switch.
+Even the third row gets decent space, with 24mm more headroom and an additional 20mm of shoulder width over what the first generation version could provide.
+This third row of seats are dubbed 'Group 3 child seats,' and are electrically operated, popping up from the boot floor at the flick of a switch.
 With all seven seats occupied, you get 295-litres of boot space.
-In five-seat mode there's even more space than in the old model; fully 890-litres to the tonneau cover.
+In five-seat mode there's even more room; fully 890-litres to the tonneau cover.
 The instrument binnacle features Audi's clever 1440 x 550 pixel Virtual Cockpit where you can configure the fascia display as a giant screen in a number of modes.

 Market and Model